Community Foundation of Elkhart County Inc

 What They Don't Fund

 The foundation's primary focus is on nonprofits serving Elkhart County, Indiana.
-Specific exclusions are not extensively documented in public sources, but eligibility is generally limited to organizations with charitable purposes serving Elkhart County residents.
+Specific exclusions are not extensively documented in public sources, but eligibility is generally limited to organisations with charitable purposes serving Elkhart County residents.

 Governance and Leadership